imrafaelmerino/json-values/docs/README.md

 ## <a name="wth"><a/> Want to help
 I've set up a separate document for [contributors](./CONTRIBUTING.md).
-## <a name="develop"><a/> Develop
-I've set up a separate document for [developers](./developers.md).
-Things like why json-values is a one-package library, if it was developed using TDD or anything related to the development of the library can be found there.
-I'll be adding little by little more and more information.

 ## <a name="rp"><a/> Related projects
 “Ideas are like rabbits.
 You get a couple and learn how to handle them, and pretty soon you have a dozen.” – John Steinbeck